pesto-students/fast-fingers-durgakiran/README.md

 ## MVP Requirement

-1. Ask player to enter his/her name before starting the game.
+[x].
+Ask player to enter his/her name before starting the game.

    - Do not ask player to enter his/her name again if he plays the game again in the same session.

-2. Start the game on `START GAME` button click.
+[x].
+Start the game on `START GAME` button click.

-3. Show random word from dictionary and an input box on game screen.
+[x].
+Show random word from dictionary and an input box on game screen.

-4. As soon as the typed word matches the word shown on screen, it should we considered submitted (pressing "ENTER" button shall not be required to submit a word).
+[x].
+As soon as the typed word matches the word shown on screen, it should we considered submitted (pressing "ENTER" button shall not be required to submit a word).
 Empty the input box after a successful attempt.

 5. A timer shall be shown on the screen for every word and the maximum time that an user is allowed to type a word will depend on the difficulty factor.
 Refer to the formula provided below to calculate the maximum time allowed :